 Greater insight into a customer’s sentiment offers tremendous value to agents trying to defuse tension and detect unspoken concerns.

-10. Go global with AI-powered translation, transcription, and more
+10. Going global with AI-powered translation, transcription, and more

 Supporting a global customer base is difficult for companies that don’t have enough multilingual personnel.
-Advanced AI supports agents and customers through speech recognition and accent detection.
+AI for customer support can empower agents and customers through speech recognition and accent detection.

 In addition to basic language translation and transcription, AI converts audio into text with extreme accuracy.
 Reps can follow conversations with non-native English speakers much more effectively by using this tool when accents impede understanding through voice communication.